core-wg/oscore/draft-ietf-core-object-security.md

 ##  Test Vector 6: OSCORE Response with Partial IV, Server

-This section contains a test vector for a OSCORE protected 2.05 Content response to the request in {{tv3}}.
+This section contains a test vector for an OSCORE protected 2.05 Content response to the request in {{tv3}}.
 The unprotected response has payload "Hello World!" and no options.
 The protected response does not contain a kid, but contains a  Partial IV.

 Unprotected CoAP response: 0x644549c60000f2a7ff48656c6c6f20576f726c6421 (21 bytes)